Mount Vernon officer who was shot in head last month improving in hospital

 “You could tell as you speak to him there’s some cognitive recognition,” Cammock told the Herald.
 “He’s not able to speak, but he’s in the really early stages of reconnecting … it seemed like he recognized voices.”

 McClaughry had been in the intensive-care unit since the Dec.
-15 shooting, He was responding to a shooting in Mount Vernon, 60 miles north of Seattle, when he was shot.
+15 shooting.
+He was responding to a shooting in Mount Vernon, 60 miles north of Seattle, when he was shot.
 After a lengthy standoff at a home, officers arrested Ernesto Lee Rivas, a 44-year-old repeat felon who has been charged with attempted first-degree murder.

 Two teenagers in the home also have been charged.
 Authorities said police faced repeated gunfire during the standoff.